niplav/site/preference.md

 as also explored in [Filan 2018](https://www.lesswrong.com/posts/26eupx3Byc8swRS7f/bottle-caps-aren-t-optimisers "Bottle Caps Aren't Optimisers").

-If we argue that this is pure distinction mongering, and that we "know an agent when we see one", it might still be argued that evolution is agent-like enough to fall into our category of an agent, but that we are not necessarily obligated to spend a significant part of our resources
+If we argue that this is pure distinction-mongering, and that we "know an agent when we see one", it might still be argued that evolution is agent-like enough to fall into our category of an agent, but that we are not necessarily obligated to spend a significant part of our resources